-“Charlie Boy” Hale, a local businessman, purchased school buses to provide transportation for African American students that did not have transport to school.
+“Charlie Boy” Hales, a local businessman, purchased school buses to provide transportation for African American students that did not have transport to school.
 In addition, he provided charter transport to other activities such as church events, boy scouts and special events across the state among others.

 Betty Wilson Moore